 The area, which is home to a variety of animals, offers spectacular views and a number of hiking trails and 4×4 tracks to explore.
 (Ask for our 4x4 map at reception when you check in) This sensational landscape is home to Namibia’s uniquely adapted desert elephant, with its longer legs and smaller tusks, which are frequent visitors to the area.
 These and a number of larger plains game, reptiles and invertebrates are abundant on the Grootberg Plateau and river valleys that carve deep furrows into the landscape, waiting to be discovered by those passing through.

-All seven luxury camp sites can easily accommodate eight persons, with ample designated areas for four tents or vehicles with roof-top tents.
+All seven comfortable camp sites can easily accommodate eight persons, with ample designated areas for four tents or vehicles with roof-top tents.
 The Group campsite can take up to 14 guests and have male & female ablution facilities.

 The Hoada Campsite:

 #Khoadi //Hoas conservancy (Damara-Nama for corner of the elephant).
 The name of the campsite, Hoada, is a Damara-Nama term for “everybody”.
-This embodies the spirit of the entire conservancy, benefiting the community, the environment and tired, dusty travellers alike.
+This embodies the spirit of the entire conservancy, benefiting the community, the environment and tired, dusty travelers alike.